Utilities

 Custom types

-Small custom types are used to represent “locations” (2-D) and “positions” (3-D) and some time values.
+Small custom types are used to represent “locations” (2-D) and “positions” (3-D), some time values and other small enumerations (e.g., aircraft classes).

 A geographic location defined by longitude and latitude.